eosasia/eos-desktop/README.md

 to the development of EOS Desktop you can send EOS to account name: `eosdesktopio`.

 ## Scatter Integration
-EOS Desktop uses Scatter Desktop to load your account details.
+EOS Desktop uses Scatter Desktop to load your identity details.
-EOS Desktop never has access to your private keys, and at this stage in development only asks for you identity.
+EOS Desktop never has access to your private keys, and at this stage in development only asks for your identity.
 It does not perform any EOS network operations on your accounts.